-4 Chapter 1 Installation
+- 4 Chapter 1 Installation

-- Clone the git repository - Using anonymous access.
+- Clone the git repository

+- Using anonymous access.
 This does not require credentials but any changes to the code cannot be pushed to the public repository.
-Use this initially if you would like to try using Nektar++ or make local changes to the code.
+Use this initially if you would like to try using Nektar++.

 '''

-git clone http://gitlab.nektar.info/clone/nektar/nektar.git nektar+
+git clone http://gitlab.nektar.info/clone/nektar.git nektar++

 '''